 But defeating a Dark wizard?
 Oh yeah, the kiddies can really get behind that one!

 Never mind that this “defeat of the Dark wizard Grindelwald” might have been something more akin to a barroom brawl (in the Hog’s Head, yet, for all we knew at that point!) than any sort of an official battle.
-Dumbledore was a teacher in a school in 1945, for heaven’s sake, not off blipping around the continent in the middle of a Muggle war like some kind of wizarding Hiram Holiday.
-And by the time the school broke up for the summer in 1945, the Muggle war on the continent (or at least our Muggle war on the continent) was over.
+Dumbledore was a teacher in a school in 1945, for heaven’s sake, not off blipping around the continent in the middle of a hypothetical Muggle war like some kind of wizarding Hiram Holiday.
+And by the time the school broke up for the summer in 1945, any Muggle war on the continent (or at least our Muggle war on the continent) was over.

 Despite Rowling’s comments in the joint interview of 2005; that Grindelwald was indeed connected to a wartime situation in the mid 1940s (despite the utter refusal of such a statement to make any kind of plausible sense inside of canon as she shows it), in the absence of further information, what seemed just as likely was that the whole Grindelwald distraction was intended to be a “meta” trick.
 The “defeat of the Dark wizard Grindelwald” was designed to associate and conflate Albus Wulfric Percival Brian Dumbledore with the hero Beowulf.
 He who settled the Grendels, after which adventure he was given the rule of the land, and ruled it well, and was much beloved.